gardener/gardener/docs/development/monitoring-stack.md

 1. Pod/containers memorty consumption
 1. Pod/containers network i/o

-These information is provided by the cAdvisor metrics.
+That information is provided by the cAdvisor metrics.
 These metrics are already integrated.
 Please check the other dashboards for detailed information on how to query.

 ##### Chart Requirements